sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ### Business Questions

-1. Which subscription plan generates the highest recurring revenue?
+1. Which subscription plan generates the highest MRR?
 2. Which countries contribute the most ARR?
 3. Which acquisition channels bring the highest-value customers?
 4. Are more customers upgrading or downgrading?
-5. Which plan tiers experience the highest churn?
+5. Which subscription plan tier contributes the highest average Monthly Recurring Revenue (MRR)?

 ### Key Insights